F41S4L-PY7T0N/memegenerator/README.md

 3. **Configure environment variables:**

-   Complete the `.env` file in the project root:
+   Create and Complete the `.env` file in the project root:
    ```
    DISCORD_TOKEN=your-bot-token-here
    CLIENT_ID=your-discord-application-client-id